It was a long journey to get here … our oldest three boys started asking for a dog since, well, they could say the word “DOG!”

 Hanging out behind the hotel, watching the trucks at workThis long truck could only hold 3 boulders

-When we arrived at Park Point Beach, we stood to observe the powerful lake and unique beach – full of soft sand and huge, heavy logs that had washed onto the shore.
+When we arrived at Park Point Beach – full of soft sand and huge, heavy logs that had washed onto the shore.
 The lake is always VERY cold and since it was late in the day, we weren’t planning to swim.
 However, the chilly air, the cold water, and lack of swimsuits, did not stop the kids.
 They were playing in the waves within minutes of our arrival.

 They watched the water for about 2 minutes…Then they jumped in and didn’t mind the freezing water.
 We found a couple cute Sea Turtles

 After time at Park Point, we went back to the hotel to dry off and change, then walked to dinner at Canal Street Brewery.
 The restaurant has a great vibe, and huge windows overlooking the lake.
-Ted ordered a salmon salad and I had a grilled chicken sandwich with brie and asparagus.
-The boys ate burgers.
 We all enjoyed our meals and would definitely go back.

 We’d been watching the weather for several days preceding our trip, and the forecast showed rain and lightning all weekend.
 Clark asked if we could pray and ask God for nice weather so that we could explore outdoors.
-Thankfully, Friday was nice!
-It was warm during the day and just a little chilly at night.
-After getting into bed Friday night, it rained and thundered all night – but the storms were over by morning!
-Saturday’s weather was perfect for exploring.
+God answered our prayer with fantastic weather all day.
+After getting into bed, it rained all night – but was clear by morning and we had perfect weather for exploring.

 Wear comfy clothes that you don’t mind getting wet.